Australia at the 1992 Summer Paralympics: Wheelchair fencing

-Wheelchair Tennis
+Wheelchair tennis

-Wheelchair tennis having appeared as a demonstration sport at the 1988 Summer Paralympics and after its success at the games was admitted to the Paralympics at Barcelona 1992 where men's and women's singles and doubles were contested.
+Wheelchair tennis appeared as a demonstration sport at the 1988 Summer Paralympics, and after its success at the games it was admitted to the Paralympics at Barcelona 1992, where men's and women's singles and doubles were contested.

 Draft constitution and planning documents for the new federation were circulated to the nations after considerable planning and consultation with the International Tennis Federation (ITF).
 At their annual general meeting, the ITF adopts the two bounce rule in the official Rules of Tennis, officially sanctioning the new sport.